cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 ### Using console.log

-As part of development, I wanted to use `console.log()` but this causes TypeScript to fail to compile due to a TSLint error.
+As part of my development process, I wanted to use `console.log()` but this causes TypeScript to fail to compile due to a TSLint error.
 Rather than change the config and then potentially make git commits with console logs still in the code, I opted for this instead to temporarily disable TSLint:

 ```
 /* tslint:disable */